Horcrux Redux, Yet Again:

-Which is the real reason why I think that Severus Snape was sent to Hogwarts, and expected to take the DADA position (that he had originally asked for) — which would assure that he would be out of the school within the year.
+Which is the real reason why I think that Severus Snape was sent to Hogwarts, and expected to take the DADA position (which he had originally applied for) — such a posting would assure that he would be out of the school within the year.
 He wasn’t sent to do long-term spying.
 He went in with a specific mission that was supposed to be completed within one academic year.
-Because that was all the time he would get.
+Because that was all the time he was going to get.
 In fact, literally, I suspect.

-And I suspect that specific job was one of assassin.
+And I suspect that this specific job was that of assassin.

 Which now raises the question of whether Tom did only create the Diary in ’81, and what he had intended to do with it.

 We cannot say for certain that the Diary was only made into a Horcrux just before he entrusted it to Lucius Malfoy.
-Just that it now seems likely that he may have only created that Horcrux once he knew about the Prophecy.
+But it now seems very likely that he may have only created the Diary Horcrux once he was told about the Prophecy.

 And we know that Tom likes to plan ahead.